opencog/learn/README-Natural.md

 * **0.11)** The following AtomSpace and OpenCog components are needed:
             `cogutils`, `atomspace`, `atomspace-rocks`, `cogserver`,
-            `opencog`.
+            `lg-atomese`.
 Each of these follows this generic pattern:
 ```
       git clone https://github.com/opencog/cogutils
       cd cogutils; mkdir build; cd build